 Terms and Conditions for People Hiring Our Bikes

-If you wish, you can download the Terms and Conditions and Rider Information files (Word documents opening in new windows)
+If you wish, you can download the Terms and Conditions and Rider Information, as either Word or pdf documents, opening in new windows.

 Trail Rides Wales undertake:• To provide motorcycles with trail/off-road capability and protective clothing as required.
 We supply a helmet, gloves, enduro boots, knee pads, body armour, long sleeve shirt or jacket and motocross or enduro trousers.
 Sizes available: boots from size 4 to 13; helmets from extra small to extra large; trousers waist size 28 to 44, jackets S to XXL.

 • No charge is made for use of our protective clothing or accidental damage, except in exceptional circumstances.
 These circumstances include ignoring a direct request from a leader or instructor, not looking ahead and crashing as a consequence, and any riding behaviour which is causing danger to yourself or other riders.

 • If you are not familiar with trail riding techniques, we will provide tuition, help and advice.

 • Please note that it is the client’s responsibility to satisfy him/herself that the bike is safe to ride during the day (e.g. if it develops a fault, or receives accidental damage).
 If in doubt, ask Colin, Mark, Marianne or Lucie to check the bike over before continuing.

 • Clients should note that personal accident insurance is not provided.

 • If you have 9 or more points on your licence, or certain offences, our insurers will not provide cover for you.

 Trail Rides Wales require the following:• To inform us if you have physical restrictions or a medical condition when you book.
 We are very happy to plan an appropriate route for you, but we need to know in advance.

 • You must be able to ride a motorcycle of at least 125cc with gears and hold a full or provisional motorcycle licence.